|

 trip.

 She's a great dog.
-You us as a reference
+Use us as a reference

 if you ever need one for someone else